+There are various lengths of alcohol rehab programs, including detox, inpatient, and outpatient treatment durations.
 Most individuals typically stay in alcohol treatment facilities for 28 days, but many programs are also available for shorter or longer lengths of time, as needed.

 An alcohol rehab program helps individuals struggling with substance abuse and mental health issues to gain freedom from the devastating effects these issues can cause.

-On average, a rehab program can last anywhere from a few weeks up to a year or more, depending on:
+On average, a rehab program can last anywhere from a few weeks up to a year or more, depending on: (2)

 - The individual’s alcohol withdrawal symptoms